 We are loving the look of this festival set in the Hertfordshire countryside, not least because it’s the only one with a heated swimming pool.
 We love that everyone throws themselves into the fancy dress theme each year and that this year Paloma Faith, George Ezra and Bryan Ferry are heading the line-up (from, if you like, a special kids area with a view of the main stage).
 Kids are properly embraced at Standon Calling and it’s a great festival for all the family.

 Camp Bestival – Dorset – 26 – 29 July

 Camp Bestival is the mother of the family-friendly festival and 2018 has a great line up with Simple Minds, Rick Astley and Clean Bandit leading.
 The kids provisions at Camp Bestival are fantastic with their own acts from Justin Fletcher to Dick and Dom and Mister Maker and a whole host of activities including fairground rides, the insect circus and our favourite the Dingly Dell which is packed full of fun.
 This is one festival your kids really won’t want to leave.
 You can read our review of Camp Bestival 2017 here.

 The best festivals with kids across the UK – August

-Grace Jones and Bonobo are topping the bill at the Wilderness Festival in Oxfordshire.
+Nile Rodgers & Chic and Bastille are topping the bill at the Wilderness Festival in Oxfordshire.
 There are fantastic opportunities for kids to enjoy some real old-fashioned fun with horse riding and wild swimming on the list.
-We love the sound of pimp your pineapple, release your inner cartoonist and the Pachamama crafts.
+We love the sound of Splat Art School, the Polka Theatre and one of our favourites, the Flying Seagulls.
 There are talks and debates as well as live theatre.
 This is an overload of culture and we think it looks fantastic.

 Lakefest is a great festival for kids with so much on offer including: watersports, kite making, clay modelling, treasure hunts and glamba drumming workshop.